Joy-less/Gemsnake/README.md

 ## Setup
 1. Download `Gemsnake.zip` from the latest release.
 2. Extract the zip and move `Evaluator.cs`, `RubyEvaluator.cs` and `PythonEvaluator.cs` into your project files.
-3. Move `RubyEvaluator.exe`, and `PythonEvaluator.exe` into your binary output folder.
+3. Move `RubyEvaluator.exe` and `PythonEvaluator.exe` into your binary output folder.

 ## Using gems/packages
 If you want to use gems/packages, or upgrade the language version: